Page Content

 • GMAT or GRE score, if required

-Online Masters in Human Resources Online No GRE Programs
+Online Master’s in Human Resources No GRE Programs

 Many Universities require standardized test scores such as GMAT or GRE to be submitted.
 However, a good GPA sometimes negates such a requirement, as does relevant work experience in Human Resources.
-Some schools offer Master’s in Human Resources online no GRE programs, requiring only a good GPA and nothing more.
+Some schools offer Master’s in Human Resources online, no GRE programs, requiring only a good GPA and nothing more.
 Reading the University Prospectus or Program Guidelines for GMAT/GRE details is highly recommended before applying to a program.
+Here are some examples of online master’s in human resources with no GRE:

-Free online Master’s Degrees in Human Resources Management are few and far between.
+Free Online Master’s Degrees in Human Resources Management are few and far between.
 Paid ones are available from some universities, with their Degrees on par with traditional on-campus ones, but free Courses are generally Certificate Courses and not Master’s Degrees.
-Signing up for free online courses is a good way to increase knowledge and widen one’s perspective on specific topics within Human Resources, but they do not usually carry much weight or importance in the job market.
+Signing up for free online courses is a good way to increase knowledge and widen one’s perspective on specific topics within Human Resources.
+Still, they do not usually carry much weight or importance in the job market.
 Here are a few programs or courses to consider, preferably with a separate online Master’s Degree:

 Scholarships